Quori-ROS/quori-v1-documentation/README.md

-# Quori Documentation
+# Quori v1 Documentation

-This repository is a work in progress for the complete documentation for the [Quori Robot](http://www.quori.org/).
+This repository is a work in progress for the complete documentation for the [Quori Robot v1](http://www.quori.org/).

 The documentation is written in Markdown and built with [mdBook](https://rust-lang.github.io/mdBook/) and published with [github pages](https://pages.github.com/).